Gandangara: Gurangatch and Mirragañ

-According to Gandangara belief, in the primordial dreamtime (gun-yung-ga-lung, "times far past"), two creator figures, Gurangatch, a rainbow serpent, and Mirragañ, a quoll, went on a journey from a point on the upper reaches of the Wollondilly River, with Mirragan pursuing the former, until the trek ended at a waterhole named Joolundoo on the Upper Fish River.
+According to Gandangara belief, in the primordial dreamtime (gun-yung-ga-lung, "times far past"), two creator figures (bulla bulan), Gurangatch, a rainbow serpent, and Mirragañ, a quoll, went on a journey from a point on the upper reaches of the Wollondilly River, with Mirragan pursuing the former, until the trek ended at a waterhole named Joolundoo on the Upper Fish River.
 The distance covered by this serpentine movement and the pursuit extended some 105 mi away.
 Much of this landscape with its minute Gandangara toponymic descriptions considered to be "one of the best documented Aboriginal cultural landscapes", was submerged with the construction of the Warragamba Dam after WW2.
 At that time animals were human, and collectively the animal people of that pristine world were known as Burringilling.